PGBSNH20/ludo-v2-g6/Docs/UserStories.md

 * AS a user I can start a new game and return to it at a later point
 * AS a user I can roll a dice and base my next move on the result
-* AS a user I can play with my friends remotely
+* AS a user I can play with my friends using a separate web browser
 * AS a user I want to be able to see my progress during the course of the game
 * AS a user I want to be able to join a game just by clicking a link
-* AS a user I want to be able to enter a username and choose my prefered color
+* AS a user I want to be able to enter a username and use it as my ingame "tag"
 * AS a user I want to be able to roll a dice to determine who starts

 * AS a advanced user I can use web Api to create, monitor and resume a game